pagliares/jpa-hands-on-lab/README.md

-# JDBC Hands-on lab
+# JPA Hands-on lab

-Repository with source code to be used in the exercise about JDBC.
-The repository also contains an Apache Maven project with the solution of the exercise that the students can use to constrat with their solution

-This hands-on lab is used as part of the JDBC hands-on course taught by Rodrigo Martins Pagliares at UNIFAL-MG (Computer Science undergraduate course).
+Repository with source code to be used in the hands-on lab about JPA.
+This hands-on lab is used as part of the JPA hands-on classes taught by Rodrigo Martins Pagliares at UNIFAL-MG (Computer Science undergraduate course).

 ## UML Class Diagram and Entity Relationship Diagram for a bookstore